clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/2-secure-your-virtual-networks-azure-portal.md

-# Secure your virtual networks in the Azure portal

 Network security covers a multitude of technologies, devices, and processes.
 It provides a set of rules and configurations designed to protect the integrity, confidentiality and accessibility of computer networks and data.
 Every organization, regardless of size, industry, or infrastructure, requires a degree of network security solutions in place to protect it from the ever-growing risks of attacks.